pyexcel/pyexcel/docs/source/index.rst

     ======== ========== ============= ==================== ============= =============

-.. table:: a list of support file formats
+.. table:: A list of supported file formats

     ============ =======================================================
     file format  definition